OFFICE BUILDING

 As a re-visit to the renowned `Bedre Byggeskik´ movement from the early 20th century, the project celebrates building traditions by emphasizing details, materials, simplicity, proportions, and good craftsmanship.

 The new building reinterprets the classic villa style with consistent design elements, such as large unbroken roof surfaces, facade projections, gable and entrance areas, and chimneys for ventilation.
 These elements not only scale down the volume of the building but also maintain the villa’s typology throughout the exterior.
-Inside, the design fosters an atmosphere of homeliness, well-being, and soul.
+Inside, the design fosters an atmosphere of homeliness and well-being.

 A large atrium, featuring visible glulam construction, forms the heart of the building.
 This central space acts as both a meeting point and a connecting link to all floors and rooms.
 Each floor is designed with its own spatial character: a lower floor with lush courtyards, a raised ground floor, and a first floor with exposed structures and high ceilings.
 Flexible office spaces and meeting rooms are located on all three levels, with shared facilities such as a lunchroom and exhibition area on the lower floor.